nhahub/NHA-4-064/README.md

 # 3. Start the Vite local development server
 npm run dev
-Look at the terminal output to get your local Vite port (usually http://localhost:5173 or http://localhost:3000 depending on your settings).

 Method 2: Docker Containerization (Recommended for Deployment) If you wish to spin up the production environment including dependencies with a single command: